 McCallum’s Steel was like his element; tough, unemotional, dressed all in grey and the possessor of enormous strength and a highly analytical mind.
 He could also move objects and immobilise people through thought control and take his body temperature down to zero.

-Sapphire, in contrast, was cool and gentle with super-sensory powers and the ability to detect irregularities in time.
-She dressed all in blue and provided the feminine element to complement Steel’s masculine one.
+Sapphire, in contrast, was cool and gentle with super-sensory powers and the ability to detect irregularities in time and – to a limited extent – to manipulate time itself.
+She dressed in blue and provided the feminine element to complement Steel’s masculine one.

-The characters would consult each other in sotto voce conversations, sometimes summoning the strength of the hulking Lead (a stereotype black male) or the technical skills of the engaging agent Silver to help them.
+The pair communicated telepathically (the characters would consult each other in sotto voce conversations), sometimes summoning the strength of the hulking Lead or the technical skills of the engaging agent Silver to help them.

 The hypnotic, atmospheric series, with its elusive terrors, related six stories about its agents’ explorations of the dark side of time and its attendant perils.